menandmice/micetro_docs/guides/user-manual/configure_ldap.rst

 Configuring LDAP
 ----------------

-LDAP configurations are stored in a JSON config file that should be stored in the Men & Mice Central service root directory:
+LDAP configurations are stored in a JSON config file that should be stored in the Men&Mice Central service root directory:

 .. code-block:: bash